 If we add the mechanism (ACTION) which transfers the pressing of a key to the striking of a hammer, we have all the constituent parts of a piano, all of which is housed in a CASE.

-The workings of the action are too complex to be dealt with here and I would refer you to the bibliography for a more comprehensive description.
-However the workings of an action can easily be appreciated by a lay person.
+The workings of the action are too complex to be dealt with here, however the workings of an action can easily be appreciated by a lay person.
 It is surprising both how few people (even professional pianists) are fully aware of the workings of the action and how fascinating a subject it is.

 So here goes…